cusp-london/Data-Dive-2025/README.md

 5. How the urban waste management contribute to cities' sustainability goals towards 2030 and 2050?

-   For exmaple, what role do waste-to-energy (WTE) facilities play in managing urban waste, and how effective are they in reducing landfill use?<br>
-•	How effective is urban recycling in reducing waste sent to landfills, and what barriers exist to improving recycling rates in cities?<br>
-•	What role do smart waste management technologies, such as IoT sensors and data analytics, play in optimizing waste collection and disposal in cities?<br>
+   For exmaple, what role do waste-to-energy (WTE) facilities play in managing urban waste, and how effective are they in reducing landfill use?
+How effective is urban recycling in reducing waste sent to landfills, and what barriers exist to improving recycling rates in cities?
+What role do smart waste management technologies, such as IoT sensors and data analytics, play in optimizing waste collection and disposal in cities?

 ## Some Suggested Datasets (Feel free to explore more!)